elenaspb2019/ClickHouse/docs/en/operations/settings/settings.md

 If the number of bytes to read from one file of a [MergeTree*](../table_engines/mergetree.md)-engine table exceeds `merge_tree_min_bytes_for_concurrent_read`, then ClickHouse tries to concurrently read from this file from several threads.

-Possible values:
+Possible value:

-- Any positive integer.
+* Any positive integer.

-Default value: 240 ✕ 1024 ✕ 1024.
+Default value: 251658240.

 ## merge_tree_min_rows_for_seek {#setting-merge_tree_min_rows_for_seek}